Avashist1998/Viola-Jones/README.md

 # Viola-Jones

-This is an implementation of the Viola-Jones Algorithm in python3.
-The results of the original algorithm are improved using AdaBoost algorithm.
+This is a Python 3 implementation of the Viola-Jones Algorithm presented in the paper above.
+The algorithm uses tradition image features to find face in an image with small number of instructions.
+Making it perfect for low power and real time classification application.
+The application has been developed feature but the paper has been a fundamental for the fields of machine learning and computer vision.

 # Environment Setup